whisper.cpp

 Speech Engine Comparison

-If you are choosing a Linux speech-to-text engine, this page gives a practical side-by-side comparison focused on latency, hardware support, install footprint, and real desktop usage.
+If you are choosing a Linux speech-to-text engine, this page gives a practical side-by-side comparison focused on latency, hardware support, install footprint, privacy boundary, and real desktop usage.

 | Engine | Speed | Hardware | Accuracy | Footprint | Best for |